MoldyMacaroniX/gd-website/README.md

    ```
 This will create an instance at [http://localhost:8080/](http://localhost:8080/).

+Alternatively, you can run the `install.bat` file to install the NPM packages and then run `run.bat` to run Eleventy.
+This is an option better for those less familiar with the command line.

 ## 📋 Features

 This website is very minimal right now but will be expanded on over time.